nennigb/EasterEig/README.md

 If the variable `use_fpoly=false`, the fortran extension is skipped.
 If `use_fpoly=true`, the fortran extension is enabled.
 The evaluations of the PCP will be faster but a fortran compiler is required.

-Once you manualy get the sources, in the `eastereig` source folder (where there is the `meson.build` file), run
+Once you manualy get the sources, in the `eastereig` source folder (same folder as `meson.build` file), run
 ```console
 pip install -v . -Csetup-args=-Duse_fpoly=true
 ```